 I truly love motorcycles and everything about them.
-I bought my first bike at 14 (a Honda 50 C100) and I have never lived without one since, today I have five bikes (I just sold my Quad, because I never used her) and I love them all!!!
-For me bikes represent freedom and always have, I managed to break my left collar bone at 14 and then again at 50ish but hey, whats a broken shoulder between mates???
+I bought my first bike at 14 (a Honda 50 C100, for a few quid) and I have never lived without one since, today I have five bikes (I just sold my Quad, because I never used her) and I love them all!!!
+For me bikes represent freedom and always have, I managed to break my left collar bone at 14 in the fields and then the same one again at 50ish but hey, what’s a broken shoulder between mates???
+They mend…..

-I can honestly say that my first training course and track experience changed my life!!
-Within a few weeks I had fitted a tow bar to my car old and bought a new bike trailer as I decided that the R6 was really a track bike, which it was!
-I then swapped her for an R1 and found a smaller and less expensive track near to Perugia and fell in love with the place and the track!!
+I can honestly say that my first training course and track experience changed (and perhaps saved) my life!!
+Within a few weeks I had fitted a tow bar to my old car and purchased a bike trailer as I decided that the R6 was a track bike, which it was!
+I then swapped her for a stunning R1 and found a smaller and less expensive track near to Perugia and fell in love with the place and the track!!
 The circuit is called Magione and goodness WHAT a place!
-Umbria is next to Tuscany and is kind of the poor sister, BUT in my opinion Umbria is more beautiful and much less snob and thus less expensive.
+Umbria is next to Tuscany and is kind of the poor sister BUT in my opinion Umbria is equally beautiful and much less snob and thus less expensive.
 The town of Magione is situated on Lake Trasimeno and the food and wine are AMAZING (like almost all regions of Italy) and the cost of living is very reasonable too.

 The race circuit is fantastic NOT for speed but simply cos there are no lamp posts nor buses not obstacles so if you make a mistake then you run onto the grass and the marshalls help you and don’t wanna arrest you!!!
 You can learn at your own pace with a minimum of danger so the atmosphere is simply great!!!
-The single most important phase would perhaps be “Stay within your comfort zone” so NEVER follow a mate who rides faster than you and assume that you can keep up, instead agree where to meet and go at yer own pace!!
+The single most important phase would perhaps be “stay within your comfort zone” so NEVER follow a mate who rides faster than you and assume that you can keep up, instead always go at yer own pace!!